 No one is trying to make the intellectually disabled person be not intellectually disabled, or transform someone with Down syndrome into someone who does not have Down syndrome.
 Instead, they are trying to give them their best lives while embracing who they are and loving them as they are.

-People try to give autistics their best lives—they all think they are trying, for sure—but for some it’s done as a holistic part of accepting and embracing autistic people as autistic, while for others it’s done in rejecting that identity and trying to reshape the person as nonautistic in whichever ways prove possible and in every way if that proves possible.
+People try to give autistics their best lives—we all think we are trying, for sure—but for some it’s done as an holistic part of accepting and embracing autistic people as autistic, while for others it’s done in rejecting that identity and trying to reshape the person as nonautistic in whichever ways prove possible and in every way if that proves possible.
 It’s a fundamental rejection of autism—as a thing and as it exists in individuals—as worthwhile.

 Many autistics have written, as I have previously, about the injuring psychological, emotional, and other consequences on an autistic person’s inner life, sense of self, connection to family and community, and happiness from rejecting and fighting the autism in autistic people.
 In fact, when we take this approach, we validate other people’s rejection of and bullying of autistic people, because we are ourselves rejecting autism and thus autistic people as worthwhile, precious, and valuable as they are.